 Second, because my academic life was long shaped by mental illness, and since my recovery from anorexia has been shaped by the determination both to stay personally well and to do what I can to help other people avoid or escape from eating disorders, I’ve begun to investigate a specific facet of readers’ responses to literature: their clinical relevance.
-This started, as all my new ideas seem to, with Kafka, and in particular his short story ‘A Hunger Artist’, about a man who fasts for other people’s entertainment (here’s the full text in the German original and in a translation by Ian Johnston).
+This started, as all my new ideas seem to, with Kafka, and in particular his short story “Ein Hungerkünstler” (A Hunger Artist), about a man who fasts for other people’s entertainment (here’s the full text in the German original and in a translation by Ian Johnston).
 I realised on the nth rereading that I’d never noticed before that though this man is a hunger artist, he is never once described as feeling hungry.
 Both the absence and the not-noticing seemed interesting enough to merit closer investigation, and an article arose which brought my own history explicitly into my academic writing for the first time (preprint here).

 Out of this arose a desire to find out about how mental health and literary reading might interact beyond my own experience.
 This led to a collaboration with the UK eating-disorder charity Beat called ‘Eating disorders and real-life reading‘, funded by a Knowledge Exchange Fellowship at TORCH, The Oxford Research Centre in the Humanities.
 In the six months of our formal partnership we ran a major online survey asking people about the links between their mental health (with a focus on eating disorders) and what they read.
-The response was phenomenal (with nearly 900 respondents to a not-at-all-short-or-simple questionnaire), and the rich data thus generated have led to an empirical paper outlining the core survey findings (forthcoming in the Journal of Eating Disorders) and a theoretical paper on ‘creative bibliotherapy’ for eating disorders (forthcoming in Medical Humanities), a book chapter on feedback loops in reading and disordered eating (abstract here), and a chapter on experiences of ‘immersion’ and their therapeutic relevance (preprint here).
+The response was phenomenal (with nearly 900 respondents to a not-at-all-short-or-simple questionnaire), and the rich data sure respondents generated have led to an empirical paper outlining the core survey findings (in the Journal of Eating Disorders), a theoretical paper on ‘creative bibliotherapy’ for eating disorders (in Medical Humanities), a book chapter on feedback loops in reading and disordered eating (abstract here), and a chapter on experiences of ‘immersion’ and their therapeutic relevance (preprint here).

-I hope to build on these preliminary findings by gathering more systematic data on the effects of specific aspects of textuality on clinically relevant dimensions of response, as well as the flipside of the same question: how a history of mental illness affects the dynamics of literary interpretation.
-Whether this happens by a formal experimental route or via other channels, like the anorexia recovery app I am developing, remains to be seen.
+My current research activity builds on these preliminary findings by asking new versions of questions about how specific aspects of textuality affect clinically relevant dimensions of response, as well as the flipside of the same question: how a history of mental illness affects the dynamics of literary interpretation.
+I am currently approaching these broad questions via two routes:

 Thanks for your interest in my research, and please get in touch via the contact form if anything here resonates with you and you have questions or comments.